 If you want something a bit beefier than the aforementioned servers, then consider the TS440.
 It is far more expensive but then again you get a server that's in another league.
 For a start, it is far bigger than the previously mentioned servers with a 50 litre volume and a 25kg weight.
 This 5U server runs on Intel's Xeon E3 models with Turbo Boost technology plus it offers a three-year onsite warranty.

 It supports up to 32GB of RAM and its integrated RAID controller offers the four main RAID types.
-There is a DVD writer, four fans, a 450W PSU and one Gigabit Ethernet port.
+You get a DVD writer, four fans, a 450W PSU and one Gigabit Ethernet port.
 Up to eight hard disk drives can be installed and there are a whopping eight USB ports as well.
-There's a lockable door, support for ECC, a serial and a VGA connector.
+There's a lockable door, support for ECC memory, plus a serial and a VGA connector.
 Sadly, no DisplayPort is present here despite what the Lenovo product page says.

 8. HP Proliant ML350 Gen 9